adamsilver/fdpb/01-Register.md

 Each field needs an associated label because:

 - sighted users can see the instructions.
-- visually-impaired users can hear the instructions  using a screen reader
+- visually-impaired users can hear the instructions  using a screen reader.
 - motor-impaired users can more easily move focus to the field due to the larger hit area.
 (Clicking the label moves focus to the field.)

 To *connect* an input to a label, the `id` and `for` attributes must match and contain a unique value.
 Forgetting to do so, means ignoring the needs of those with visual and motor impairments.

 As we're designing for people, we'll use the diversity of people as constraints.
 Constraints that ultimately lead to the creation of inclusive form patterns that work.

-Many forms omit labels in order to save space but this is the worst thing we can do.
-In upcoming chapters we'll discuss situations where we'll have to resist the natural temptation to exclude them.
+Many forms omit labels in order to save space but as inclusive form designers this is, just about, the worst thing we can do.
+In later chapters we'll discuss situations where we'll resist the natural temptation to exclude them.

 ## Placeholders and hints